jaeheejung/jaeheejung.github.io/research.md

 Jung, Jae-Hee and Scott Clifford.
 "Varieties of Values: Moral Values Are Uniquely Divisive." _Under review._

 Jung, Jae-Hee, Pepper Culpepper, and Taeku Lee.
 "Expressive or Engaging?
-Negative Emotions and Political Behavior in Policy Contexts."
+Negative Emotions and Participation in Policy Contexts."